 Winner of a 2016 Silver Award from the Connecticut Art Directors Club.

-Alder & Frankia is a new publishing imprint by Emily Larned.
+Alder & Frankia (est. 2016) is a publishing imprint by Emily Larned.
 The alder is a birch tree that flourishes in unexpected places thanks to its symbiotic relationship with the microorganism frankia, which lives in its roots.
 The alder feeds the frankia sugar, and in return the frankia converts nitrogen into a compound that enables the alder to thrive.
 Alder & Frankia books are Larned’s collaborations with other artists, thinkers & doers.
 Beauty in Transition: Portraits is the first Alder & Frankia book.

 A portion of Alder & Frankia's profits will be donated to charity.
-Five percent of net proceeds from the sale of Beauty in Transition: Portraits will be donated to the Coalition for the Homeless.
+Ten percent of net proceeds from the sale of Beauty in Transition: Portraits will be donated to the Coalition for the Homeless.